nanoporetech/katuali/docs/medaka_train.rst

             'MEDAKA_EVAL_REGIONS': ['ecoli', 'yeast', 'na12878_chr21']

 Coverage depths specification
 -----------------------------

-Read depths at which to create assemblies for training, this should span the range of depths at which the model is to be used Use the --keep-going option of Snakemake if you are happy the relax the constraint of requiring all depths for all reference sequences.
+Read depths at which to create assemblies for training are specified by the ``DEPTH`` key of the katuali configuration.
+This list should span the range of depths at which the model is to be used.

 .. code-block:: yaml